+Our membership consists of the young and not-so-young!
 And...we are always keen to encourage and recruit new members.
 So if you're interested...get in touch!

 Membership for is £10 for Acting Members for each production.
 This is due payable at first rehearsal for each show.
 There are reduced rates for Non-Acting Members and Friends of BATS.

 Over the years the Society has had a policy of ploughing any profits from productions into providing new facilities, such as lighting and sound equipment.These facilities are not only available to BATS, but to other users of the Bryce Institute in Burneside.
 Over the years, BATS has contributed nearly £50,000 to the on-going maintenance of the Bryce.